PDConSec/vsc-print/README.md

 ## Release Notes

+## 0.6.5
+- Context menu position is now a setting.
+- New store graphics.

 0.6.2 fixes command categories so they appear as
-* Print: Browse for stylesheet
+- Print: Browse for stylesheet
-* Print: Print
+- Print: Print

 The commands are present and functional in 0.6.1 but are not correctly categorised.